bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 # First tests

-To experiment with the strain gauges and interfacing I ordered small gauges (about 30 cent each) and HX711 interface module.
+To experiment with the strain gauges and interfacing I ordered from Aliexpress small gauges (about 30 cent each) and HX711 interface module (70 cents).
 I picked the HX711 module that has the pads to select the update rate, as the default 10Hz rate is a little low and 80Hz will do much better.
 ![HX711 module](/assets/images/ultimate_Z_probe/HX711.png)